open-mmlab/mmyolo/docs/en/advanced_guides/data_flow.md

 # Mixed image data augmentation update

 Mixed image data augmentation is similar to Mosaic and MixUp, in which the annotation information of multiple images needs to be fused during the runtime.
 In the OpenMMLab data augmentation pipeline, the other indexes of the dataset are generally not available.
-In order to achieve the above function, in the [MultiImageMixDataset](https://github.com/open-mmlab/mmdetection/blob/master/mmdet/datasets/dataset_wrappers.py#L338) the concept of dataset wrapper is proposed in YOLOX, which is reproduced in MMDet.
+In order to achieve the above function, in the [MultiImageMixDataset](https://github.com/open-mmlab/mmdetection/blob/master/mmdet/datasets/dataset_wrappers.py#L338) the concept of dataset wrapper is proposed in YOLOX, which is reproduced in MMDetection.

 `MultiImageMixDataset` dataset wrapper will include some data augmentation methods such as `Mosaic` and `RandAffine`, while `CocoDataset` will also include the `pipeline` to achieve the image and annotation loading function.
 In this way, we can achieve mixed data augmentation quickly.
 The configuration method is as follows: